Champaign County Vehicle Impound Guide

 Required Documents

-- Valid driver's license (or someone with a valid license): You'll need a valid driver's license to claim the vehicle.
-If your license is suspended due to the DUI arrest, see the section below.
+- Valid driver's license: You will need to present a valid driver's license to retrieve the vehicle.
+If your license is suspended due to the DUI arrest, see below.

 If You Don't Have a Valid License